-3.6 Health and safety
+3.5 Health and safety

-If more than five people are employed, by law the applicant or operating company must have a health and safety policy statement which must be brought to their attention.
+By law the applicant or operating company must have a health and safety policy when five or more persons are employed.
+This policy must be brought to the attention of those employees.

 Employers must also record the results of risk assessments and ensure a robust tailor made health and safety action plan, is in place for both staff and customers.
 Applicants should have these documents available at the request of licensing authority or any other responsible authority.